koroliov/function-mock/README.md

 The intention of this module is to simplify mock functions in unit tests.

+Sometimes it's not required or even detrimental to use tools, which allow calls counting, arguments recording etc. If you don't need all that functionality you may use an approach similar to this one: just define a behavior for a function, when it's called with particular arguments.

     const functionMock = require('function-mock');
     const fm = functionMock().with('foo').returns('1').with('bar').returns('2');
     //returns '1'